iron-meteor/iron-router/README.md

 });
 ```

-This route will match *any* URL of the form `'/posts/X'`, making the value of `X` available on the `_id` field of the matching *controller*.
+This route will match *any* URL of the form `'/posts/X'`, making the value of `X` available on the `this.params._id` property of the matching *controller*.

-The controller is available as `this` in the various routing callbacks.
-In this simplest case, we can use it to set the *data context* of the template we are going to render.
+`this` is an instance of a `RouteController` in the data function above.
+The value returned from the data function can be used in our templates.

 So our template might look like (if posts have a `title` field):